 A Shake Shack and a ship-themed playground are tucked into a kid-friendly corner of The Plaza.
 In the center are round seating areas and a collection of picnic tables.
 At the far end are a small green space and the walkway to the Silver Line Metro stop.

 The Plaza is a pretty space at night too, with festive lighting and fire tables during cold weather.
 Takeout is available from the food court and other restaurants inside the mall.
-Or enjoy a sit-down meal at Barrel and Bushel.
+Or pop into Barrel and Bushel for a sit-down meal or a drink.
+They have a great selection of craft beer and discounted Happy Hour drinks from 2:00 70 7:00 daily.

 Spend the night: The Hyatt Tysons Corner is one of our favorite staycation spots in Northern Virginia.
 It's right on The Plaza and steps from the metro.
 Check Hyatt Tysons rates and availability here.